wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **URL parameters:**

-  When `data-side-pagination` is set to `server`, bootstrap table will make calls to the `data-url` with the following URL parameters:
+  When `sidePagination` is set to `server`, bootstrap table will make calls to the `data-url` with the following URL parameters:

-  - `offset` with a value between 0 and `total` - 1, indicating the first record to include
+  - `offset` with a value between 0 and `total` - 1, indicating the first record to include.
-  - `limit` with a value indicating the number of rows per page
+  - `limit` with a value indicating the number of rows per page.

   When implementing server-side pagination, you must implement a JSON view in a format like [this example](https://examples.wenzhixin.net.cn/examples/bootstrap_table/data).
 That view must take the URL parameter values indicated above and return records starting at the `offset` index and returns the number of records indicated by `limit`.
 For example, if you want records 11-20, your view must obtain the `offset=10` and `limit=10` from the URL string and return records like [this example](https://examples.wenzhixin.net.cn/examples/bootstrap_table/data?offset=10&limit=10).

 - **Default:** `'client'`